Keepsake

 Photos appear as a grid, with no control over placement within the story

-Remento's printed book is a hardcover with QR codes that link to video content.
-The physical product is decent quality, but the QR dependency means the book isn't truly standalone.
+Remento's printed book is a hardcover book with QR codes that link to video content.
+The physical book is decent quality, but the QR code dependency means the book isn't truly standalone.
 It relies on Remento's servers and app being available.
 Books are limited to 200 pages and printed in the US only.
+The finished book looks good on a shelf, but it's really half a book without a phone nearby to scan the QR codes.

 What works